GuptAmit725/Django/README.md

-This is the repo for the step by step approach to django framework.
+<h3><font color='blue'>This is the repo for the step by step approach to django framework.
-In this <h1><b>repo various tutotrials and projects could be found.
+In this repo various tutotrials and projects could be found.